11.5 Advanced Generics

 11.5.2 Const Generics

-As of Rust 1.51, const generics allow you to specify constant values (such as array sizes) as generic parameters.
+Const generics let you specify constants (such as array sizes) as part of your generic parameters:

 struct ArrayWrapper<T, const N: usize> {